top of page

 • Or if you don’t have children, what might you need to update about other family members?

-• What is something Creative you did this year?
+• What is something creative you did this year?
 What is something creative you want to do in the coming year?

 • What was/Is an unhelpful or unwanted distraction that needs to be confronted?